hyrmn/hyr.mn/src/posts/swapping-numbers.md

 y = 0001 0100
 ```

-The rules for [XOR](https://en.wikipedia.org/wiki/XOR_gate), Exclusive Or, are that it's true when one of the values is true and false if both values are the same.
+The rules for [XOR](https://en.wikipedia.org/wiki/XOR_gate) are that it's true when one of the values is true and false if both values are the same (so 1 XOR 0 is 1, 1 XOR 1 and 0 XOR 0 are 0).

 Let's step through the code and see what happens under the covers